(3 May 2026)

 1.9.
 Disks and partitions

 Now let’s prepare a hard disk of your computer for the installation (if you want disk encryption, my tutorial is here).
 You probably already know where you are going to install Arch Linux, this is either an empty hard drive or empty space on your hard drive.
 You probably know the size of the destination hard drive in gigabytes and which partitions it contains or not contains.
-(If not, you can abort the installation by pressing the power button, find this information, and then continue from the start.)
+(If not, you can abort the installation by means of the poweroff command, find this information, and then continue from the start.)
 Launch this command

 lsblk